pointfreeco/combine-schedulers/README.md

   .assign(to: &self.$episode)
 ```

-### `FailingScheduler`
+### `UnimplementedScheduler`

 A scheduler that causes a test to fail if it is used.

 This scheduler can provide an additional layer of certainty that a tested code path does not require the use of a scheduler.

 As a view model becomes more complex, only some of its logic may require a scheduler.
-When writing unit tests for any logic that does _not_ require a scheduler, one should provide a failing scheduler, instead.
+When writing unit tests for any logic that does _not_ require a scheduler, one should provide an unimplemented scheduler, instead.
 This documents, directly in the test, that the feature does not use a scheduler.
 If it did, or ever does in the future, the test will fail.

 For example, the following view model has a couple responsibilities: